Summary: In this tutorial, we will learn what *args and **kwargs are in Python and why we should use them in our programs.

 Consider the following code, where a function accepts two different keyword arguments of varying types:

 def student(name="", roll=-1): print(name) #output: pencil print(roll) #output: 77 student(name="pencil", roll=77)

-**kwargs in this case to make the function more flexible with respect to keyword arguments like the following:
+**kwargs to make the function more flexible with respect to keyword arguments as follows:

 def student(**kwargs): print(kwargs['name']) #output: pencil print(kwargs['roll']) #output: 77 student(name="pencil", roll=77, department="IT")